chaosharmonic/step-step-recollection/README.md

 ## General Info

-A workout tracker (backend) for rhythm game players.
+A workout tracking API for rhythm game players.
 (UI still in progress.)
 Built using Express/MongoDB/Node.js

 This is a work in progress, and not production ready.
 CRUD functionality is implemented, but the API is still pretty skeletal, and I'm currently juggling getting a fleshed-out UI up and running, with seeding my database so that I can actually use it for more than basic HTTP requests.